edub008/my-website/README.md

 # Ergin Dervisoglu's Personal Website

+You can view the running site at www.ergin-d.com.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+> :information_source: This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Dependencies